bloominstituteoftechnology/Precourse/Lesson12-DOM/README.md

+// npm run test DOM.test.js

 # Lesson 12: DOM
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
 This is meant to serve as an accompaniment to the class)

 In this lesson we will cover:

 * Introduction to the `DOM`
 * The `script` Element